navaneeth/navaneeth.hugo/content/post/leh-ladakh-bike-trip.md

 ## Pangong lake

-The famous tourist spot after the Hindi movie, [3 Idiots](http://www.imdb.com/title/tt1187043/).
+The famous tourist spot from the Hindi movie, [3 Idiots](http://www.imdb.com/title/tt1187043/).
 This lake is around 150Km from Leh, very close to India-China border.
-It is a beautiful lake and drive to there is as usual, stunning!
+It is a beautiful lake and drive to there was as usual, stunning!

 During this journey, we passed through [Chang La (17590ft)](https://en.wikipedia.org/wiki/Chang_La), the second highest motorable road in the world.
 Whole pass was covered in snow and offered us a stunning view.